Staubgeborener/Klipper-Backup/docs/configuration.md

 <b>*</b> <em>List is not complete, there are numerous other (unknown) supported hosters</em>

 ### 6. ssh_user
 If you want to push the backup via ssh and have assigned an individual ssh user, you can adjust it here.
-This is particularly relevant if you have deployed a git instance locally.
+This is particularly relevant if you have deployed a local git service.

 | Parameter  | Possible values | Default value | Example              |
 | -----------| ----------------|---------------|--------------------- |
 | `ssh_user` | *anything*      | `git`         | `ssh_user="sshuser"` |

 ## Paths
 Adjust the remaining paths in the `.env` file where your files are located, or add even more file.
-All files defined here (**note the pattern!** which is explained inside the `.env` file) are considered in the backup.
+All files defined here are considered in the backup. **Note the pattern!** which is explained inside the `.env` file.

 Basically, you can break it down to the following three things: